aidendotgg/tnttagutilities/readme.md

 - Boldens the speed and slowness message in chat to make it stand out more.
 - Plays a high pitch jukebox sound when you get speed 3 and a low pitch jukebox sound when you give slowness 1 to someone.
 - Plays an ender dragon hit sound when you throw someone back with the repulsor powerup.
+- [Seraph](https://seraph.si/) and [Urchin](https://urchin.ws/) tag support to alert you of cheaters in your game.
 - `/tstats <optional user>` shows you someone's TNT Tag stats, or your own.
 - `/names <optional user>` shows you someone's name history, or your own.
-- `/blacklist add/remove <user>` adds user to a blacklist and gives them a yellow colored name on the player list and on their nametag so you can spot players you want to avoid.
+- `/blacklist add/remove <user>` adds user to a local blacklist and gives them a yellow colored name on the player list and on their nametag so you can spot players you want to avoid.
 - `/showbarriers` allows you to toggle the visibility of barriers on the map.

 ## Images